apache/druid/docs/tutorials/tutorial-kafka.md

 #### Use the API

-You can also use the Druid API to submit a supervisor spec:
+You can also use the Druid API to submit a supervisor spec.

-1. Run the following commands from your Druid root directory to download the sample spec:
+1. Run the following command to download the sample spec:

    ```bash
    curl -O https://druid.apache.org/docs/latest/assets/files/kttm-kafka-supervisor.json